kevinvm093/PolygonMap/README.md

 KML file on Google Maps before running algorithm:
 ![Screenshot](before.png)

-New KML file created by the Algorithm Google
+New KML file created by the Algorithm on Google Maps
 ![Screenshot](after.png)